 This Spring course is required for English majors planning to enroll in ENG 450, the English SCE, for the following Fall semester.
 This course prepares students for success in their SCE by familiarizing them with contemporary literary theory and research methods, by guiding them through the selection of promising SCE thesis topics, and by providing them with advanced instruction in the writing and presentation techniques required for an extended thesis project.
 The course will culminate in the production and presentation of each student's SCE proposal, including a literature review.
-Prerequisite: ENG 150H and Junior standing.
+Prerequisite: ENG 150H or ENG 165H or ENG 245H, and Junior standing.
 2 Semester Hours.